MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/migration-upgrade/self-service-upgrade.md

 <img src="media/UpgradeAutomation/Upgrade_Timer.png" width="300px" alt="Upgrade timer has reached 0 (zero) days" />

 - If you haven't yet started the **Data Upgrade** step, the new environment is queued for deletion.
 In this scenario, the upgrade-in-progress environment was provisioned, and customizations and packages were optionally applied.
 However, no data was upgraded, and the original environment never incurred downtime.
-- If you ran the **Data Upgrade** step but then did a rollback later, the new environment is queued for deletion.
+- If you ran the **Data Upgrade** step but then later performed a rollback, the new environment is queued for deletion.
 In this scenario, the old environment is the primary environment, because the data upgrade was rolled back.
 - If you've run the **Data Upgrade** step but haven't yet committed the upgrade, no actions are performed, and no environments are deleted.
-You can remain here until you commit or do a rollback.
+You can remain in this state until you commit or do a rollback.
 If you decide to do a rollback, and the timer is at 0 (zero), the new environment will be deleted.

 The original environment is queued for deletion only after you commit the upgrade as a success.